-Garages can become unbearably hot in the summer especially in certain climates.
+Garages can become unbearably hot in the summer, especially in certain climates.

 Finding a way to cool down a garage is on everyone’s mind when they are working in it.

-Since cooling the garage is never a priority when a home is built it is left to the home owner to find a solution.
+Since cooling the garage is never a priority when a home is built, it is left to the homeowner to find a solution.

-Best Ways To Cool a Garage
+3 of the Best Ways To Cool a Garage

-- Evaporative Air Cooler
+- Evaporative Swamp Cooler

 - Mini Split Air Conditioning

-Depending on the activity venting can be important for example working on a car would need to be vented if it is running.
+Depending on the activity, venting can be important; for example, working on a car would need to be vented if it is running.

-If you do need to vent the space other options will work when the exhaust fan is not on, with the exception of evaporative coolers.
+If you do need to vent the space, other options will work when the exhaust fan is not on, with the exception of evaporative coolers.

-Fans can be a good way to move air keeping a space cool at least in moderate climates.
+Fans can be a good way to move air keeping a space cool, at least in moderate climates.

 They only work in low humidity dry climates and don’t work in highly humid environments.

-The also have the added benefit of venting air since they pull air from the outside and cool it as it passes into a building.
+They also have the added benefit of venting air since they pull air from the outside and cool it as it passes into a building.

 They also are much cheaper to run than a standard air conditioning unit since they only use a large fan with a small water pump to do all the cooling.

-Air conditioning units are great since they will work in any climate and heat pump units can even supply heat in the winter.
+Air conditioning units are great since they will work in any climate, and heat pump units can even supply heat in the winter.

-If you do go with an air conditioner using what is called a Mini Split air conditioner is the best option for a garage.
+If you do go with an air conditioner, using what is called a Mini Split air conditioner is the best option for a garage.